sableeyed/NolvusDashboard/README.md

 - v6 installation is not implemented
 - Instance management is not implemented
 - This requires Nexus Premium.
 I do not plan to implement what's needed for free accounts at this time
+- ENB will fail to install the first time.
+Close the Dashboard and run through again.
+- DynDOLOD output will appear to be stuck at 47% hashing.
+Just let it finish.

 # Wine
 A wine prefix will be created for you in ~/.local/share/NolvusDashboard/prefix